BongchulSin/lab04_repo/README.md

 exercise to practice collaboration

 Hello from David!
-How are you?
+How are you today?

 Hello from Pritpal.